 - Routing.
 Let the wired LAN on the client side be an IP subnetwork, and let the client be a router or a NAT.
 This is a very clean solution but needs to manage the subnetwork.
 Strictly spoken, this is routing (layer 3 networking), not bridging (layer 2 networking). - Masquerading.
 Let the client change the wired devices MAC address to its own and back, an approach also known as "Level 2.5 NAT" or "ARPNAT".
 This is the default operation in the "client (infrastructure)" mode.
 It is described in more details in section "Masquerading (ARPNAT)" below. - Cloning.
 Let the client use the MAC address of the wired device.
-This is limited to one wired device. - Using the "client (infrastructure)" and "4 addresses format" bridging mode, involving a more sophisticated frame format.
+This is limited to one wired device though (Supported since firmware version 2.4.0). - bridging mode, involving a more sophisticated frame format.
 The 802.11 standard provides a "4-addresses" frame format to solve this kind of issues but it does not fully specify it; hence this mode is not always compatible between clients and APs from different vendors.
-The ACKSYS products, as well as several Linux-based clients and APs, support this mode described in section b below.
+The ACKSYS products, as well as several Linux-based clients and APs, support this mode described in section V.6.2.2 below.